Asha Sishu Siksha Project (ASSP)

-The Asha Sishu Siksha Project (ASSP) initiated in 1996 has 11 non-formal education centers in the slum areas of the Howrah and Hooghly districts in West Bengal.
-Each year around 200 children are mainstreamed into formal schools.
-The aim of the ASS project is to mainstream and empower children at risk through education and life skill programs.
-ASSP provides education and healthcare services to children from disadvantaged backgrounds, including those from low-income families and marginalized communities.
-The project focuses on providing education that is inclusive and holistic, taking into account the physical, social, emotional, and cognitive development of each child.
+The Asha Sishu Siksha Project (ASSP), launched in 1996, operates 11 non-formal education centres in the slum areas of Howrah and Hooghly districts, West Bengal.
+Each year, nearly 200 children are transitioned into formal schools.
+The project seeks to mainstream and empower at-risk children through education and life skills development.
+It supports children from disadvantaged and marginalised communities by offering inclusive, holistic education that nurtures their physical, social, emotional, and cognitive growth.

 Awareness Program for Community